mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Import Settings Configuration in Mautic

-* **Automatically import in the background if the CSV has more rows than defined** - If there are more than the specified number of rows in an import file, the CSV will automatically be set to import in the background (which requires a :ref:`cron job<import contacts cron job>` to trigger).
-Set to 0 if you want to always import files in the background (recommended for performance optimization).
+* **Automatically import in the background if the CSV has more rows than defined** - If there are more than the specified number of rows in an import file, the CSV automatically sets to import in the background which requires a :ref:`cron job<import contacts cron job>` to trigger.
+Set to 0 if you want to always import files in the background recommended for performance optimization.

 Segment settings
 ****************